How to Submit

 Source Attribution Policy

 The Review aims to ensure that any ideas that already exist in the literature are properly referenced.
-To that end, we do not permit authors to repurpose sentences or paragraphs published elsewhere without quotation marks or citations.
-As part of our editorial process, we require quotation marks whenever a non-trivial amount of exact language has appeared in another source and citations whenever an idea has been paraphrased from another source — even if the source is the author's prior work.
-The Review's editors work with authors we publish to help them meet our self-citation requirements.
+We do not permit authors to repurpose sentences or paragraphs published elsewhere without quotation marks or citations.
+As part of our editorial process, we require quotation marks whenever a non-trivial amount of exact language has appeared in another source and citations whenever an idea has been paraphrased from another source — even if the source is the author’s prior work.
+The Review’s editors work with authors we publish to help them meet our self-citation requirements.